Online and Automated Telephone Service

-United Cerebral Palsy of Metro Detroit is located at 23077 Greenfield, Suite 205 in Southfield Michigan.
+United Cerebral Palsy of Michigan is located at 23077 Greenfield, Suite 205 in Southfield Michigan.
 The phone number is 248-557-5070.
 United Cerebral Palsy, or UCP, offers a number of programs and services to people with disabilities and their families.

 UCP Detroit offers information and referral on assistive technology, which can make a difference in the lives of persons with disabilities by enhancing their ability to be independent, obtain and maintain employment, and integrate within their communities.
 Technology can be provided to address needs in the areas of mobility, communication, learning, transportation, independent living and more.

 UCP Detroit is committed to working with individuals with disabilities in educating them on the benefits of going to work and exploring the array of options for obtaining employment.
 UCP Detroit understands the many barriers to employment for persons with disabilities and the need for supports and services.
 We offer assistance to address those barriers and help to identify resources that will enable individuals to become financially independent through jobs of their choice.

 UCP Detroit sponsors a Support Group for persons with all types of disabilities, their families and friends.
 Meetings are currently held at their office on the second Tuesday of each month from 10:00am-12:00pm.
 People come together to share experiences, gain knowledge, and offer support to each other.
 The group is ran by its participants.

 UCP Detroit staff offer assistance when needed, such as information on various topics, speakers, workshops, and more.